 The new King abd ul-Aziz Gate (باب الملك عبدالعزيز) of Masjid al-Haram, also called the Bab al-Malik (King's gate) for short.
 The recent reconstruction of the gate is a drastic deviation of typical architecture of the Masjid al-Haram.
-The gate has distintly square-features as compared to it's predecessor, and displays a more modern look rathern than familiar Saudi architecture which evolved from the Ottoman architecture of the Great Mosque.
+The gate has distintly square-features as compared to it's predecessor, and displays a more modern look rathern than familiar Saudi architecture which evolved from the Ottoman architecture of the Great Mosque of Mecca.

 circa 2017 CE